explorai/ML-Prerequisites-Quiz/index.md

-_Results and score will be available after completion (Total of 86 questions).
+_Answers are available here:_  https://github.com/explorai/ML-Prerequisites-Quiz/blob/gh-pages/answerKeys.md _(Total of 86 questions).
 You are responsible to assess your level (Recommended: 70% or better)_

 ***